Rotations

 Obstetrics and Gynecology (Duke University Hospital, 4 weeks)

-Emergency Medicine (Duke University Hospital, 24 weeks total)
+Emergency Medicine (Duke University Hospital, 22 weeks)

 PGY2 residents take on new leadership challenges, leading their patient care teams in medical and trauma resuscitations in the Emergency Department.
 Responsibilities include airway management in level 1 trauma patients, responding to EMS calls as the medical control physician, teaching junior residents and medical students, and developing their understanding of Emergency Department efficiency and flow.